TobiasVanDyk/Microdexed-Synth-Variations/PicoUSBMidi-PCInterface/Readme.md

 <img src="images/usbmidi3.png" height="180" />
 </p>

-There is also an option to use Circuitpython the make the Pico-based Midi interface - this was not tested but is [**discussed here**](https://github.com/alf45tar/PedalinoMini) just after the rsta2 SDK -based interface.
+There is also an fourth option to use Circuitpython the make the Pico-based Midi interface - this was not tested but is [**discussed here**](https://github.com/alf45tar/PedalinoMini) just after the rsta2 SDK -based interface.

-* **SDK compile instructions:** Download [**rsta2 Pico**](https://github.com/rsta2/pico) as a zip file and ezxtract under your Pico development folder as a folder pico.
+* **SDK compile instructions:** Download [**rsta2 Pico**](https://github.com/rsta2/pico) as a zip file and extract under your Pico development folder as a folder pico.
 Developer Command Prompt Window (Visual Studio Shell) - run it as administrator, and for example run setx PICO_SDK_PATH "C:\Users\Pico\Downloads\pico-sdk" or wherever your own Pico SDK is situated.
 Then do:

 ```
 cd pico